VOLUNTEERING IN KENYA

 ARRIVAL AT YOUR DESTINATION

-One thing you should know is that in Kenya tips are often given, even more so if the service provided is very good.
-We therefore recommend that you always carry a banknote of at least 100 shilling, equivalent to €0.80.
+- One thing you should know is that in Kenya tips are usually given, more if the service provided is very good.
+We therefore recommend that you always carry a €1 equivalent to 100 shilling.

 THE GREAT MIGRATION